What Is Panner's Disease?

 Who Gets Panner's Disease?

-- early in their growth spurt (usually around 5–10 years old)
+- kids who are early in their growth spurt (usually around 5–10 years old)

-- active in sports that use the arms a lot
+- kids and teens who are active in sports that use the arms a lot

 How Is Panner's Disease Diagnosed?